How to Get From Athens to Santorini

 Even if you are 100% comfortable arranging your own transportation consider using a travel agent in Greece.
 It is not unusual for ferries to be late or off schedule.
 Just the week before our trip there was a ferry strike!
 At moments like that, if you arranged your own – you are on your own to scramble and get new travel arrangements.
 BUT if you used a travel agent they will do the scrambling for you!
 Since they don’t cost you any money it is a no brainer to use one!

-Greece is a wonderful destination for anyone!
+Greece is a wonderful destination for family vacations!
 We traveled as family and had a fantastic time!

-If your travel plans take you to Greece be sure to read these related posts!
+If your family adventure takes you to Greece be sure to read these related posts!

 Natalie, The Educational Tourist